Press Archive

 Magenta Plains Lillian Schwartz: Panel & Conversation with Rebekah Rutkoff, Jon Gertner, and Alex Kitnick

-ARTFORUM Critics’ Pick Lillian Schwartz, October 2016
+Artforum Lillian Schwartz, October 2016

-ARTFORUM "PAINTING BY NUMBERS: THE ART OF LILLIAN SCHWARTZ"
+Artforum "PAINTING BY NUMBERS: THE ART OF LILLIAN SCHWARTZ"

 Magenta Plains Melissa Brown: Bagomancy performance